Toronto United Mennonite Church

 Transit: 501 Queen streetcar and 22 Coxwell bus will both drop you close by (at Queen and Kingston).

-Normal parking options, after construction ends: Free on Queen on Sundays until 1 p.m., with more free parking on nearby residential streets.
+Normal parking options: Free on Queen on Sundays until 1 p.m., with more free parking on nearby residential streets.
 TUMC also has a small parking lot, accessed by a driveway off Queen four houses west of the church, separated from a streetcar yard by a chain link fence.

 Cycling: We’re a short trip north from the beautiful Waterfront Trail and the beach, via Northern Dancer (along the east side of Woodbine Park) or Winners Circle.